MicrosoftDocs/azure-dev-docs/java/jdk/index.md

 ## Supported Java versions and update schedule

-Azul Systems provides fully-supported [Zulu Enterprise builds of OpenJDK for Microsoft Azure](https://www.azul.com/downloads/azure-only/zulu/) for all long-term support (LTS) versions of Java, starting with Java SE 7, 8, and 11.
+Azul Systems provides fully-supported [Azul Zulu for Azure - Enterprise Edition](https://www.azul.com/downloads/azure-only/zulu/) builds for all long-term support (LTS) versions of Java, starting with Java SE 7, 8, and 11.
 More information can be found in the [Azul press release](https://www.azul.com/press_release/free-java-production-support-for-microsoft-azure-azure-stack).

 |Java SE LTS  |Support until  |
 |---------|----------|